nsrau/azure-docs.it-it/articles/backup/backup-client-automation.md

 ## <a name="next-steps"></a>Passaggi successivi

-Per ulteriori informazioni su backup di Azure per Windows Server/client:
+For more information about Azure Backup for Windows Server/Client:

 * [Introduzione a Backup di Azure](backup-introduction-to-azure-backup.md)
 * [Backup di server Windows](backup-windows-with-mars-agent.md)